Kseniiashk/HSE-bot/README.md

 # HSE-bot
 I wrote a bot as homework for university.
+I used the Groq API model to generate tasks in a telegram bot.
 This bot creates a truth or dare game based on a given topic.
 It also supports the following commands:

 /start - Start the game and select a theme.